-Prior to Fall Break, our principals examined and, in many cases, reworked their schedules to further reduce the numbers of teacher and student contacts.
-We will continue to encourage current health measures (wearing masks, washing hands, sanitizing hands, cleaning high touch surfaces, staying 2 metres or more apart).
-We will limit physical activities and options as outlined in this Guidebook.
+To continue to refine health measures, in many cases, principals reworked their schedules to further reduce the numbers of teacher and student contacts.
+We will continue to encourage current health measures (wearing masks, washing hands, sanitizing hands, cleaning high touch surfaces, staying 2m or more apart).
+We will further limit physical activities and options as outlined in this guidebook.